yanjun96/pdc_fem_cfd_python_cpp/README.md

-author:yanjun zhang
+Author:Yanjun Zhang
-time: 2024-03-23
+Time: 2024-03-23

-These documetns are course study of FEM(Finite Element Method) and CFD(Computational Fluid Dynamics) in KTH Royal Institute Of TEchnology.
+These documetns are course study of FEM(Finite Element Method) and CFD(Computational Fluid Dynamics) in KTH Royal Institute Of Technology.

-Hope you enjoy these treasure!
+Hope you enjoy these treasure! :)